grafana/mimir/docs/configuration/arguments.md

 ## Logging of IP of reverse proxy

-If a reverse proxy is used in front of Cortex it might be diffult to troubleshoot errors.
+If a reverse proxy is used in front of Mimir it might be diffult to troubleshoot errors.
 The following 3 settings can be used to log the IP address passed along by the reverse proxy in headers like X-Forwarded-For.

 - `-server.log_source_ips_enabled`

   Set this to `true` to add logging of the IP when a Forwarded, X-Real-IP or X-Forwarded-For header is used.
-A field called `sourceIPs` will be added to error logs when data is pushed into Cortex.
+A field called `sourceIPs` will be added to error logs when data is pushed into Mimir.

 - `-server.log-source-ips-header`